mikkonuutinen/QoLmodelling/README.md

 ## Conclusion
 The results show that the machine learning model integrated into the CDSS can improve clinicians’ performance in predicting patients’ quality of life.

-## Dataset
-Data for the study were collected in seven waves: baseline (3-4 weeks post-diagnosis) and 3, 6, 9, 12, 15 and 18 months after the baseline.
-The data collection process and strategy is described in details in [1].
-Each data collection wave comprised a set of specific measures able to capture changes in specific domains.
-Variables can be classified into three domains: (1) sociodemographic and lifestyle, (2) medical and treatment-related and (3) psychosocial.

-## Results